spyderkam/CR3BP/README.md

     m_2 + m_1 = 1
 \end{equation}

 To accommodate for the stationary configurations---the two primary large masses have fixed positions in a co-rotating frame with the origin at the center of mass [2].
-To do this first start with Kepler's third law,
+TTo do this first consider the following derived formula from Kepler's third law
 \begin{equation}
     \Omega = \frac{G(m_2 + m_1)}{r^3_{12}} \label{kepler}
 \end{equation}